Refugees in the Holy Land

 Their toothy grins and warm, generous spirits are permanently inscribed upon my heart.

-:: Below I share a personal memoir from my experience of traveling in Sudan where I reflect upon my experience with the refugees in Israel and the injustice I feel that I can travel to the country that has traumatized and exiled my former students. ::
+:: Below I share a personal memoir where I reflect upon my experience of falling in love with a refugee student of mine in Israel and the injustice I later feel to be able to travel to Sudan, the country that has committed genocide against him and his people. ::